 Whenever you buy a small or large appliance, it comes with a manufacturer’s warranty.
 Unfortunately, these warranties generally don’t last very long, and they cover only the bare minimum of defects.
 Most also come with a long list of exclusions and getting repairs or replacements is often a hassle.

-A better option is an extended warranty from Upsie.
+extended warranty from Upsie.
 With Upsie, customers pay up to 70% less and never have to worry about service charges, extra fees, or deductibles.

 You can contact Upsie 24/7 to schedule a repair, and customers can make unlimited claims up to the purchase price of the appliance.
 You can send in your small appliance using Upsie’s free two-day shipping or take it to a local certified repair shop.
 If they can’t fix it on the first claim, Upsie will replace it.